JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 ### Compatibility flags

-We provide the -language-version and -api-version flags that make a new version emulate the behaviour of an old one, for compatibility purposes.
+We provide the -language-version and -api-version flags that make a new version emulate the behavior of an old one, for compatibility purposes.
 Normally, at least one previous version is supported.
 This effectively leaves a time span of two full feature release cycles for migration (which usually amounts to about two years).
 Using an older kotlin-stdlib or kotlin-reflect with a newer compiler without specifying compatibility flags is not recommended, and the compiler will report a [warning](compatibility-modes.md) when this happens.

 Actively maintained code bases can benefit from getting bug fixes ASAP, without waiting for a full deprecation cycle to complete.
 Currently such project can enable the -progressive flag and get such fixes enabled even in incremental releases.